 My passion is to create products that put technology to use for people.
 I like to create products that allow us to be more effective, better at what we’re doing, and push us forward.
 Not fucking Instagram / Snapchat / Facebook / WhatsApp stories.
 Real advancement.
 That’s what I seek to do every day.
 But at the end of it, work is not the only activity in my life.
 Neither should it be for you.

 I believe we all should strive to be happy in life, whatever that means for you.
 If it’s doing great work, there’s your reason for quitting a job that makes you feel miserable.
 Regardless, being unhappy at work is not going to get you closer to general happiness.

 On your death bed, you won’t look back and wish you would have worked more crappy jobs.
 So do your future self a favour and quit.

 I have thought about some of the things above too.
 I spent nights wondering if I should move on so soon after starting.
-Looking back, I should have done much earlier.
-I might have never done it if it weren't for sparring with my partner.
+Looking back, I should have done it much earlier.
+I might have never done it if it weren’t for sparring with my partner.
 You will likely feel the same after you find a new job.
 If you’re miserable in your role, it’s time to move on.
 No more excuses.
 The clock is ticking.